 It is standard practice for a doctor diagnosing suspected cases of this condition to replicate potential triggers.
 Hence, they may try scratching a person’s skin with a tongue depressor.

 In some cases, the doctor may use a dermagraphometer to measure the skin’s response to pressure.

 One of the most important things that people with dermatographia can do is identify the triggers that worsen their condition.

 Triggers can include heat, activity, and emotional circumstances.
-For example, 44 percent of participants in one study said stress could cause acute episodes of skin writing.
+For example,

 The following recommendations may help reduce the severity of episodes of dermatographia: